SaptarshiSarkar12/Drifty/Website/app/docs/Faq.md

 6. **How can I update Drifty to the latest version?**

-    ➡️ Currently, automatic updates are not supported and is a [Work-In-Progress](https://github.com/SaptarshiSarkar12/Drifty/issues/217).
-So to update it, you need to download [the latest executable](https://saptarshisarkar12.github.io/Drifty/download) from the official website and install it accordingly.
+    ➡️ Automatic updates are not supported yet and are still a [work-in-progress](https://github.com/SaptarshiSarkar12/Drifty/issues/217).
+To update Drifty, download [the latest version](https://saptarshisarkar12.github.io/Drifty/download) from the official website and install it.

 7. **How can I access the Beta features in Drifty?**

     ➡️ Currently, Beta features are available only through Docker images.
-You can check the official [GitHub Docs for Drifty](https://github.com/SaptarshiSarkar12/Drifty/blob/master/README.md).
+You can check the official [GitHub Docs for Drifty](https://github.com/SaptarshiSarkar12/Drifty?tab=readme-ov-file#using-drifty-application-via-docker-).

-8. **In-detail explanations of Drifty needed?**
+8. **Do you require any detailed explanations of Drifty?**
     ➡️ For more queries related to the further improvement to this project, you can raise an [issue](https://github.com/SaptarshiSarkar12/Drifty/issues) or reach out to the maintainers on the [discord server](https://discord.com/invite/DeT4jXPfkG).
 We will be happy to help you out.